Annual General Meeting: A Comprehensive Guide to Singapore Business Owners

 - Sending the financial statements and other documents, including the Directors’ Report and Statement to the shareholders and members.

 - Circulating the AGM related resolutions which shareholders have to pass by written means.

-A quorum has to be formed with a minimum number of persons required be to present, which has to be legally valid.
-Generally, the Memorandum and Articles of Association (MA&A) of the company specify the quorum.
-In case, the quorum is not mentioned in MA&A, any 2 members or proxies present at the meeting can join the quorum.
+A quorum has to be formed with a minimum number of persons required to be to present at the AGM, which has to be legally valid.
+Generally, the Memorandum of Association and Articles of Association (M&AA) of the company specify the quorum.
+In case, the quorum is not mentioned in M&AA, any 2 members or proxies present at the meeting can join the quorum.